olefriis/c64-music-presentation/README.md

 It's interesting to try to turn features on and off and see what happens.
 So we have a few branches with stuff disabled.
 * `only-on-and-off`: Only start a sample when the gate is on, stop it when the gate is off.
 Don't care about the ADSR envelope.
   The "Thing on a Spring" swoop sound is gone.
 The main "Last Ninja - The Wastelands (loader)" song sounds really terrible!!
   "Paperboy" sounds pretty good, but the backgound sound is weird.
+"Bubble Bobble" is outright missing some notes because it switches the frequency of playing synths.
 * `no-envelope`: Allow the frequencies to be changed while the gate is on, but do not respect envelopes.
 "Paperboy" now sounds pretty good with vibrato etc., but there is a clear quality difference between this version and the one on `master`.
 This version is much more "staccato".
 "Ocean Loader 1" sounds very basic in this version.
+"Bubble Bobble" sounds much better than before.